diegoclair/leaderpro/backend/README.md

 This updates the files in the `/docs` directory.

 ## 🤝 Contributing
 Contributions are welcome!
-Improving this boilerplate helps the Go community.
+Improving LeaderPro helps the leadership development community.
 Here are ways you can contribute:

 -   **Submit Pull Requests**: Review open PRs, and submit your own enhancements or bug fixes.
 -   **[Join the Discussions](https://github.com/diegoclair/leaderpro/discussions)**: Share insights, provide feedback, or ask questions.